On the Hilbert coefficients, depth of associated graded rings and reduction numbers: Introduction

 Valabrega and Valla in \cite{Vv} obtained that $G(I)$ is Cohen-Macaulay if and only if there exists a minimal reduction $J$ of $I$ such that $I^n\cap J=I^{n-1}J$ for all $n$.
 Later on, Guerrieri in \cite{G1} asked that if $J$ is a minimal reduction of $I$ such that $\sum_{n\geq 1}\lambda({I^n\cap J}/{I^{n-1}J})=t$, then is $\depth G(I)={d-t}$?
-The case $t=0$ is simply a restatement of the Valabrega-Vall theorem, whereas case $t=1$ was proved in \cite{G1}.
-Some partial answers in the case $t=2, 3$ were also proved in \cite{G2} and \cite{Gr}.
-Huckaba and Marley in \cite{Hm} and Vaz Pinto in \cite{Va} independently showed that $e_1(I)\leq\sum_{n\geq 1}\lambda({I^n}/{I^{n-1}J})$ and equality holds if and only if $\depth G(I)\geq{d-1}$ for some minimal reduction $J$ of $I$.
+The case $t=0$ is simply a restatement of the Valabrega-Vall theorem, whereas the case $t=1$ was proved in \cite{G1}.
+Some partial answers in the cases $t=2$ or $t=3$ were also proved in \cite{G2} and \cite{Gr}.
+Huckaba and Marley in \cite{Hm} and Vaz Pinto in \cite{Va} independently showed that $e_1(I)\leq\sum_{n\geq 1}\lambda({I^n}/{I^{n-1}J})$ and equality holds for some minimal reduction $J$ of $I$ if and only if $\depth G(I)\geq{d-1}$.
 Another closely related conjecture was raised by Wang in \cite{W} while attempting to prove Guerrieri's conjecture.
 Namely, he asked whether the difference $\sum_{n\geq 1}\lambda({I^n}/{I^{n-1}J})-e_1(I)=s\geq 0$, implies $\depth G(I)\geq{d-s-1}$.
 Wang first showed that an affirmative answer to his conjecture implies the validity of Guerrieri's conjecture.
 Then in \cite{W} he settled the case $s=1$ (see also \cite{P}).
 Unfortunately, both conjectures fail in general as shown in \cite{W1}.

 Corso, Polini and Rossi in \cite{Cpr} established a general upper bound on $e_2(I)$, which is reminiscent of the bound on $e_1(I)$ due to Huckaba and Marley in \cite{Hm} and Vaz Pinto in \cite{Va}.
 Namely, it holds that $e_2(I)\leq\sum_{n\geq 2}{(n-1)}\lambda({I^n}/{I^{n-1}J})$ for any minimal reduction reduction $J$ of $I$.
 Furthermore, the upper bound is attained if and only if $\depth G(I)\geq{d-1}$.
 In addition, if $e_2(I)\geq\sum_{n\geq 2}{(n-1)}\lambda({I^n}/{I^{n-1}J})-2$ or if $I$ is integrally closed and $e_2(I)\geq\sum_{n\geq 2}{(n-1)}\lambda({I^n}/{I^{n-1}J})-4$, then $\depth G(I)\geq{d-2}$.